Thanksgiving at Captain’s Quarters Resort

 Carolina Roadhouse is another Myrtle Beach Thanksgiving dining option from 11 a.m. to 10 p.m.
 Their Homestyle Holiday Feast will feature turkey, ham, sweet potato casserole, giblet gravy, mashed potatoes, pumpkin pie and so much more!
 Prices are $18.95 for adults and $9.95 for children 10 and under.
 Call 843-497-9911 for reservations.

 If you’d rather order food to take back to your oceanfront room, Croissants Bistro and Bakery is now taking orders for pick-up on Thanksgiving.
 They have all the traditional options plus some delicious desserts as well.
 Choose between a whole turkey or 5 lb. turkey breast and pick your sides such as butternut squash soup, country ham biscuits and mashed potatoes.
 Dessert options includes pumpkin pie, apple strudel, cake pops, pumpkin sugar cookies, mini cranberry bread and so much more!
 Prices vary for each item.
 Call 843-448-2253 to place your order and click here to view their to-go order menu.

 If you love to shop, don’t forget about Black Friday!
 Hop over to our Black Friday in Myrtle Beach blog here!

-If you haven’t yet booked your room for your Thanksgiving getaway, don’t fret, because this is the perfect time to book!
+If you haven’t yet booked your Myrtle Beach hotel suite for your Thanksgiving getaway, don’t fret, because this is the perfect time to book!
 Click here to check out our great rates for Thanksgiving weekend, but hurry, because accommodations may fill quickly!